 For example, using billboards, signage, and mailers can still be good ways to broaden a candidate pool.
 For every campaign you run on Snapchat or Whatsapp, consider a campaign on the radio or through print channels.
 New technology rarely replaces the old technology entirely; it simply gives you another channel that you can take advantage of.

 There is an endless array of avenues you can use to broaden, deepen, optimize, and improve your recruitment process.
-Whether it means hiring a recruiter, expanding your horizons with new technologies, bolstering your data monitoring and reporting, or simply adopting new platforms to centralize your decision-making, every business can stand to improve.
+Whether it means hiring a PEO service or a recruiter, expanding your horizons with new technologies, bolstering your data monitoring and reporting, or simply adopting new platforms to centralize your decision-making, every business can stand to improve.

 The key, above all else, is to set goals.
 Understand your current position and your current processes, audit them, and figure out how to improve.
 Set SMART goals and work to attain them.
 Only then can you truly see not just the flaws in your current processes, but the tangible effect of the changes you make.